web2solutions/dhxMVP/README.md

 ***Note***

-If a error occurs on any of the above steps, the upcoming deploy task will not be runned.
+If a error occurs on any of the above task, the upcoming deploy task will not be runned.

 ### Move to production